Average pool size explained by type of pool

 The first thing to know is how to determine pool sizes.
 Usually, a pool with the least-interesting shape, like rectangular, round, or oval, will come in a predetermined size.
 Rectangular and oval pools are sized according to the length and width dimensions, while round ones use the diameter.

 The depth of your pool is also crucial because it will determine who can swim in it.
-Rectangular swimming pools which are common in inground pool projects come in the following average sizes:

 - 12 x 24 ft (3.7 x 7.3 m)